mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 in our program, since it allows them to know their place in the component structure.

-Having to construct the prefix for the parameters ourselves is pretty annoying though, so let's introduce a new package, `mcfg`, which acts like `flag` but is aware of `Component`.
+Having to construct the prefix for the parameters ourselves is pretty annoying, so let’s introduce a new package, `mcfg`, which acts like `flag` but is aware of `Component`.
 Then `redis.NewConn` is reduced to:

 ```go
 // Package redis